Reward & Recognition Procedure

 6.1.15 Any other relevant objectives/performance standards agreed between the post holder and relevant head of department.

 6.2 The decision to grant a reward will be based on the performance of employee, and not on the requirements of the role itself.
-In order to assist the Reward Panel in the interpretation of the relevant criteria, the supporting statements from the line manager should reflect their own clearly identified strategic objectives, and indicate how the performance of the employee contributed to achieving these or SOAS' core vlaues.
+In order to assist the Reward Panel in the interpretation of the relevant criteria, the supporting statements from the line manager should reflect their own clearly identified strategic objectives, and indicate how the performance of the employee contributed to achieving these or the School’s core values

 6.3 For Departmental Managers/Academic Support Managers, the Supporting Statement should be completed by their line manager as for other nominations.
 However, following a decision by the Executive Board, the relevant Head of Department should be asked to provide an additional supporting statement in the application form.